PrestaShop/prestashop.github.io/news/_posts/2020-10-26-how-to-write-a-new-ui-test.md

 }
 ```

 Note: The `openLinkWithTargetBlank` function is a generic function that can be used in all pages.
-You can found more generic functions on `pages/commonPage` file.
+You can find more generic functions on `pages/commonPage` file.

 ## VI.
 Testing the scenario